Cristina Imre Articles

 The Boeing 737 MAX case study, Systems Thinking Failure (2011–2019)

-How optimizing for cost savings without mapping second-order effects killed 346 people and nearly destroyed Boeing By Dr. Cristina Imre | Tech Ethicist & Strategic Advisor 18 min read Why This Case Matters Now The Boeing 737 MAX is not just an aviation disaster.
-It is a master class in what happens when optimization precedes […]
+The Boeing 737 MAX Case Study: Systems Thinking Failure (2011–2019) How optimizing for cost savings without mapping second-order effects killed 346 people and nearly destroyed Boeing By Dr. Cristina Imre | Tech Ethicist & Strategic Advisor 18 min read Why This Case Matters Now The Boeing 737 MAX is not just an aviation disaster.
+It

 The Boeing 737 MAX case study, Systems Thinking Failure (2011–2019) Read More »